jdanford/cubist/TECHNICAL.md

 ## File trees

-Each node of a file tree is one of:
+Each node of a file tree is one of the following:

 - a file that is empty or references a block tree by its hash
 - a symlink that references another file by its path